openedx/edx-documentation/en_us/edx_style_guide/source/DocTranslationProcess.rst

       references.

 #.
 Create a working branch or branches off master to make translation changes.
-   Follow best practices for Github use.
+   Follow best practices for GitHub use.
 For information, see https://help.github.com.

    * Before making new branches, check that your local version of edx-